aayanaqdas/member_management_app/readme.md

 ## Excel File Format

+Ensure members from different departments are in different files and import them seperately.
 To import members using an Excel file, ensure that your file follows the format below:

 | Column Name | Description                |